Steven Kwan Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The Pirates pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.36 team ERA that ranks 17th among all MLB pitching staffs.
+- The Pirates have a 4.44 team ERA that ranks 22nd among all league pitching staffs.

-- The Pirates surrender the second-fewest home runs in baseball (94 total, one per game).
+- Pirates pitchers combine to give up 97 home runs (one per game), the sixth-fewest in the league.

-- Priester makes his first start of the season for the Pirates.
+- The Pirates are sending Keller (9-4) to the mound for his 20th start of the season as he goes for his 10th win.
+He is 9-4 with a 3.31 ERA and 129 strikeouts through 117 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.